gracelang/minigrace-performance/README.md

 I think that the answer to this question is "yes", but some problems have to be solved along the way.

-    1. Avoiding name clashes with JavaScript object properties.
+ 1. How to avoiding name clashes with JavaScript object properties?
-    2. How to perform confidentiality checks
+ 2. How to perform confidentiality checks?
-    3. How to implement early returns
+ 3. How to implement early returns?
-    4. How to save and restore line numbers
+ 4. How to save and restore line numbers?
-    5. How to deal with raised exceptions
+ 5. How to deal with raised exceptions?
-    6. How to deal with `NoSuchMethod` and undefined target errors.
+ 6. How to deal with `NoSuchMethod` and undefined target errors?

 ### Avoiding Name Clashes

 Prefix or suffix each Grace method name with a unique sigil, such as `_G_`, `𝒢` or `Ⓖ`.
 (Putting symbols that are not easily typed at the end of the name would make using the debugger easier, because they would autocomplete.
-Putting the sigil at the beginning has the advantage of placing the Grace methods together in an alphabetical listing.
+Putting the sigil at the beginning has the advantage of placing the Grace methods together in an alphabetical listing.)

 ### Confidentiality